FINALLY - the Truth about Plastics & the Environment

 A. No. They actually said that there was not microplastic inside the tissue but was passing through organs like the liver designed to filtered particles out of the body: “The 47 samples were taken from lungs, liver, spleen and kidneys –– four organs likely to be exposed to, filter or collect microplastics.”

-Q. Did scientists pull a plastic straw out of a sea turtle’s nose??
+Q. Was a plastic straw pulled out of a sea turtle’s nose??

-A. There is no evidence that they did.
+A. There is no evidence that it was.
 They never checked to see if the object was made of plastic.
 In the video they described it as a “worm”.
 There was never a peer-reviewed publication on it either so this story is hearsay at best.

 Q. Do plastics increase carbon dioxide emissions?